aonorin/code-rust-plugin/README.md

 To use clone in vs.language.rust in Code plugins folder (on windows something like C:/Users/UserName/AppData/Local/Code/app-0.3.0/resources/app/plugins/vs.language.rust).

-As racer takes a file path, a temporary file needs to be created (ending with ~).
+As racer takes a file path, a temporary file needs to be created by the plugin.
+Sorry about that to cleanup just do a "rm *.rs.tmp".

 Usage
 -----